How to Move Forward When the Unexpected Occurs

 Measuring Success

 Sometimes, the best thing about being alive is experiencing the things you least expect.
-But other times, unexpected changes Can cause significant fear and require new ways of coping and acting.
+But other times, unexpected changes can cause significant fear and require new ways of coping and acting.
 Be mindful and focus on the present, finding gratitude and strength from within.
 In times of great difficulty or fear, turn to those you love and who love you for support and guidance.
-To learn more, read about UNMET Expectations and Letting Go Of Resentments. if you do the next right thing as you move from moment to moment, you will always find your way to self-respect and safety.
+To learn more, read about UNMET Expectations and Letting Go Of Resentments.
+If you do the next right thing as you move from moment to moment, you will always find your way to self-respect and safety.